elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr.i} Attached like a sign to the top of France, I do not sob ...
+- {:.pr.i} Hung like a sign above France, I do not weep ...
 I call.

 - {:.sp} The Guard Man.

-- We undermined the echo : your words will burn like turds.
+- We drowned the echo: your words will burn like turds.

 - {:.sp} Toussaint.